 Allowance for Doubtful Accounts.
 The Company maintains allowances for doubtful accounts for estimated losses resulting from the inability of the Company's customers to make required payments.
 The allowance for doubtful accounts is based on specific identification of customer accounts and the Company's best estimate of the likelihood of potential loss, taking into account such factors as the financial condition and payment history of major customers.
 The Company evaluates the collectibility of the Company's receivables at least quarterly.
+The allowance for doubtful accounts is subject to estimates based on the historical actual costs of bad debt experienced, total accounts receivable amounts, age of accounts receivable and any knowledge of the customers' ability or inability to pay outstanding balances.
 If the financial condition of the Company's customers were to deteriorate, resulting in impairment of their ability to make payments, additional allowances may be required.
 The differences could be material and could significantly impact cash flows from operating activities.

 Inventory.
 The Company writes down the Company's inventory for estimated obsolescence or unmarketable inventory equal to the difference between the cost of inventory and the estimated market value based upon assumptions about future demand, future pricing and market conditions.
+Inventory reserve costs are subject to estimates made by the Company based on historical experience, inventory quantities, age of inventory and any known expectations for product changes.
 If actual future demands, future pricing or market conditions are less favorable than those projected by management, additional inventory write-downs may be required and the differences could be material.
 Such differences might significantly impact cash flows from operating activities.
-Once established, writedowns are considered permanent adjustments to the cost basis of the obsolete or unmarketable inventories.
+Once established, write-downs are considered permanent adjustments to the cost basis of the obsolete or unmarketable inventories.